AlexeyKlimov-git/misc/README.md

 # Misc
-Scripts are outside the the projects
+Scripts that are outside the the projects